Answer these questions before your visit

 Do you have an upcoming appointment?
-Before your visit, please review the questions below.
-If you answer "yes" to any question, call your doctor's office and tell them.
+Before your visit, please review the question below.
+If you answer "yes" to any symptom, call your doctor's office and tell them.
 This will help us make your visit as safe as possible for you, our staff and our other patients.

 - Fever of 100.4°F or more (within 72 hours)